coradoracorabora/itp/FtoC/README.md

 now im realizing that there are decisions to make i tried to make `fIn & Out` and `cIn & Out` and use the `console.log()` to display the `fOut` and i think `console.log(fOut)`

+###Damn
+it didn't work :(
+SyntaxError: Unexpected number '5'.
+Expected ';' after variable declaration.

+so I think having `cOut & fOut` wasn't the greatest idea so i should include the formulas in the parenthesis of `console.log()`?